Merkel's conservatives quarrel over party's course

 The CDU seems to be split over its leadership question.
 An Emnid poll for Bild am Sonntag showed that 44 percent of party members backed Merz and 39 percent favored Kramp-Karrenbauer.
 Support for Spahn was at 9 percent.

-Ahead of the separate meetings of senior SPD and CDU members in Berlin on Sunday, SPD deputy chair Ralf Stegner said his party would not remain in the coalition “at any price”.
+SPD deputy chair Ralf Stegner said his party would not remain in the coalition “at any price”.

 “If the coalition does not drastically and rapidly change its work mode and image, it cannot and will not last,” he said.